Post-Keynesian economics

-Post-Keynesian economics is a school of economic thought with its origins in The General Theory of John Maynard Keynes, with subsequent development influenced to a large degree by Michał Kalecki, Joan Robinson, Nicholas Kaldor, Sidney Weintraub, Paul Davidson, Piero Sraffa, Jan Kregel and Marc Lavoie.
+Post-Keynesian economics is a school of economic thought with its origins in The General Theory of John Maynard Keynes, with subsequent development influenced to a large degree by Michał Kalecki, Joan Robinson, Nicholas Kaldor, Sidney Weintraub, Paul Davidson, Piero Sraffa, Jan Kregel, Basil J Moore, Marc Lavoie, and Tracy Mott.
 Historian Robert Skidelsky argues that the post-Keynesian school has remained closest to the spirit of Keynes' original work.
 It is a heterodox approach to economics based on a non-equilibrium approach.